Hugo-Bo-Diaz/Minimap-research/README.md

 The minimap in the repository code has some more things like also accepting sprites to blit to the minimap and also is interactive with the mouse, I suggest looking the repository or the release for excercises if you are interested in learning more

+## Fog of war

+Even if not included in this repository it is a feature that should be present in the minimap if it is on the real map.
+In this minimap

+Soon(tm)

+/*I would implement it with an extra method to create the rectangles that are going to be black, because calling the method SDL_FillRect too many times would cause your game to lag.
+We have the convert ratio in the method to draw the minimap, you only need to give the SDL_Rect of the real map fog of war to be blit as black(0 red, 0 blue, 0 green, 255 alpha)*/

 # Bibliography

 http://www.gamemakers.com/micro-vs-macro-consolepc-vs-mobile-gaming/